Diving the Deep, Technical Wrecks of the Red Sea

 Carrying three to four bail out stages and decompression gases each, a diver propulsion vehicle or DPV in one hand, and for me, a full underwater camera rig in the other, meant there was no margin for error whatsoever.
 A straight ascent from those depths with those times simply isn’t an option.

 There is then the wreck itself.
 I was still deciding how I felt about shipwrecks at the time.
 Human-built wreckage in the ocean is pollution.
 It isn’t meant for that environment.
-Shipwrecks pose an interesting paradox - they are degrading, leaking pollutants as all of its components degrade, and also leak fuel, as I imagine it is rare for a ship to be completely devoid of fuel if not sunk intentionally.
+Shipwrecks pose an interesting paradox - they are degrading; disbursing pollutants into the food chain as salt water eats away at their components, and also leak fuel, as I imagine it is rare for a ship to be completely devoid of fuel if it is not sunk intentionally.

 As Leigh Bishop, legendary wreck explorer, put it at a talk I attended recently, “the best time to dive wrecks is right now; soon, they will all be nothing more than iron ore deposits on the ocean floor”.
-At the same technical diving conference I attended, Matt Carter, marine archaeologist, talked about projects being done to: assess the fuel load of sunken wrecks, determine the imminence of leakage with surveys and sampling, and finally, plan big, complex missions to extract this fuel so it does not impact coastal communities and marine ecosystems at risk.
+At the same technical diving conference, Matt Carter, marine archaeologist, talked about projects being done to: assess the fuel load of sunken wrecks, determine the imminence of leakage with surveys and sampling, and finally, plan big, complex missions to extract this fuel so it does not impact coastal communities and the marine ecosystems that sustain them.

-While shipwrecks are pollutants, they turn into artificial reefs and refuges for marine life.
-At the shallowest point of Al-Qamar, sparse but present corals and hydroids seemed to feed by way of their tentacles, surrounded by schools of small and larger fish grouping together to create the illusion of size.
+While shipwrecks are pollutants, they turn into artificial reefs and refuges for marine life, as if to apologise for the pain they’ve caused the ocean.
+At the shallowest point of Al-Qamar, sparse but present corals and hydroids seemed to feed by way of their tentacles, surrounded by schools of small fish grouping together to create the illusion of size, as their predators patrol the perimeter.

 Within the vehicle hold of Al-Qamar, the only one of seven levels that appears to have been explored, there were more corals.
-I wondered how these corals existed in almost complete darkness, and what the lion fish present were hunting, as they patrolled this large corridor.
-With six other levels, I was intrigued by what marine life may be seeking refuge within this vessel that once ferried over 700 people across the Red Sea.
+I wondered how they existed in almost complete darkness, and what the lion fish present, were hunting, as they patrolled this large corridor.
+With six other levels, I was intrigued by what marine life may be seeking refuge within the rest of this vessel that once ferried over 700 people across the Red Sea.

-Lastly, there is the goal of the dive, which is to film the wreck, and the journey there and back.
-Having already many minutes of decompression the moment we reached 86m, every moment at those depths accumulated long stops for our way back.
-Minutes at the bottom felt like seconds, and when filming with one hand, and alternating between scootering and ensuring your life-support keeps you alive with the other, the adrenaline is pumping.
+Lastly, there was the goal of the dive, which was to film the wreck.
+Having already many minutes of decompression the moment we reached 86m, every moment at those depths accumulated long stops for our journey to the surface.
+Minutes at the bottom felt like seconds, and as I was filming with one hand, and was alternating between scootering and ensuring my life-support kept me alive with the other, the adrenaline was pumping.

-The journey back was “simply” a matter of - your mind mustn’t be the master of you, you must be the master of your mind.
-With over 90 minutes to spend at six and three meters, and nothing to observe, the test was one of mental resilience.
-As I grappled with a sore back from being in trim for hours, and from starting to feel cold without much movement, I could see those standing on the dive platform of our boat.
-The surface was so close, but felt so distant.
+The journey back was “simply” a matter of - “you must be the master of your mind, your mind mustn’t be the master of you”.
+With well over 90 minutes to spend at six and three meters, and precious little to observe, the test was one of mental resilience.
+As I grappled with feeling a sore back and starting to feel cold, I could see the rippling outlines of our surface support on the dive platform backlit by the boat lights glistening on the surface as the sun began to set.
+The surface was so close, but completely out of reach.
 It was imperative to block out thoughts of hunger, rest, and wanting to be dry and warm.

-Four to five hours we descended, the team returned; with darkness quickly swallowing light even on the surface, I had to fight the urge to move quickly and aggressively, eager to get dry and warm.
-My body, still off-gassing, needed me to be gentle, and measured.
+Four to five hours after we had descended, the team returned.
+With darkness quickly swallowing light as the sun set into the night, I had to fight the urge to move quickly and aggressively, as I was eager to get dry and warm.
+My body, still off-gassing; it needed me to be gentle, and measured.

-This was the very beginning of my journey into, and fascination with diving deep, technical wrecks; it is nascent still, and I have only just scratched the surface, but it is enduring.
+This dive marked the very beginning of my journey into, and fascination with diving deep, technical wrecks; it is nascent still, and I have only just scratched the surface, but it is enduring.